Spicy tofu quesadillas are packed with flavor, delicious, easy and filling. Perfect for your next meatless Monday or busy weeknight.

 To take things up a notch, I made sure I added plenty of fresh jalapeño.
 I didn’t try it, but I bet you a dash of sriracha mixed into the cooked tofu would be great too!

 My one issue with tofu is the amount of time it takes to press and drain the moisture from the tofu block.
-Many recipes require you to completely drain everything and press for 15 minutes or more.
+Many recipes requires you to completely drain everything and press for 15 minutes or more.

 Not this one!
 There’s no marinade, and the tofu pieces are cut very small, so the flavor stays with the tofu even without pressing it for so long.